 Most caregivers work alone, and about 53% have little to no time for friends or family because of their duties.
 And many prioritize the care of their loved ones over their social well-being.
 Consequently, they also exercise less and maintain a more deficient diet.

 Taking care of your health and general well-being may be difficult, especially for those who frequently experience guilt for taking time for themselves rather than performing other duties.
 However, neglecting yourself can lead to caregiver burnout and social isolation.

 70% of caregivers are clinically depressed.
 So if you think your responsibilities might be getting the best of you, take a moment to take time for yourself.
 You may not need a full-time caregiver, but even a part-time professional will allow you to breathe for a moment or take a respite break.

-6 Ideas To Help Ease Senior Social Isolation
+6 Ways To Help Ease Senior Social Isolation

 While this problem can be tricky, it’s not impossible.
 Here are a few things you can do to help someone you believe may be at risk for senior social isolation:

 A lack of transportation can significantly increase isolation and loneliness.
 Without a ride, your loved one may feel dependent on others, negatively hurting their self-esteem and limiting their ability to stay social.

 As a family caregiver, you want to help your loved ones as much as possible, but you can’t always be there for them when they need a ride.
 Consider calling your local community or senior center and finding volunteers to help.
 Alternatively, an in-home care professional can provide transportation and ensure your loved one gets out of the house more.

 Health problems such as eyesight and hearing loss can make older adults reluctant to leave home.
 Similarly, incontinence can significantly affect your loved one’s social withdrawal.
 Therefore, frequently check with your loved one and find treatment as needed.
 Also, ensure they eat right and exercise regularly, as these will help improve mood and relieve depression.